 There is a 3.6-mile gap through the town of Peru before the second portion of the Nickel Plate Trail begins.
-The southern segment is 12.7 miles long and promises a bounty of dense forests, water views and wildlife.
+The southern segment is 15.6 miles long and offers bounty of dense forests, water views and wildlife.
 The path starts in Peru at Walnut Street on the south side of the railroad tracks.
 Heading south, it crosses the mighty Wabash River, where you get an excellent view of the rock formations that comprise the bed of Little Pipe Creek.

 You will soon find yourself in a forest thick with willows and maple trees.
 It may seem quiet here in the forest, but you are not alone: deer, rabbits, squirrels and chipmunks are likely to cross your path.
 Summer foliage creates a canopy over the trail that, in many sections, shields you from the withering sun.
 A wide variety of bird species make their homes in these trees.
 If you're cross-country skiing here in winter, this trail is nothing short of a snowy wonderland.